Klumz/comp230-cpd/README.md

 ### C++ and Java:
 I *still* need to work more on my programming knowledge as I still have room for improvement.
 A more specific example of the language I need to improve is C++.
 I don't feel like I'm doing enough practice of it.
-I will improve this both for my course work and so I am able to provide more in-depth assistance to my peers.
+I will improve this for my course work, so I am able to provide more in-depth assistance to my peers.
 Another language I'll need to take a look at is Java, which will be needed for our next term regarding AI.
 I intend to look at Pluralsight tutorials for these two, although not sure which ones specifically yet.

 ### Prioritising course work:
-Prioritising and planning my time better for course work, as I have been falling behind (specifically comp220).
+Prioritising and planning my time better for course work, as I have been falling behind (especially comp220).
 Additionally, I need to avoid doing work at the last minute, as experienced with both the recent comp210 and comp230 submissions.
 I think creating a form of checklist can help with this which will force me to do what I have to do.

 ### Motivation
 My motivation has been severely cut compared to my first year due to various/personal reasons.
 This has caused me to stand in a difficult state for this course.
-I will need to improve this or else it will negatively affect both myself and my peers, pushing myself somehow so I can stop falling behind as I have recently and get back on track.
+I will need to improve this or else it will negatively affect both myself and my peers, pushing myself somehow so I can stop falling behind as I have recently.
 To address this, I will make a diary/personal journal I can write my thoughts, emotions and events in that I can use to improve myself both personally and for this course.

 ### Reaching out more for assistance:
 I told myself at the start of my 2nd year that I would reach out more and use my lecturers for help whenever needed, no matter how small the issues may be.
-I still have yet to do this, and I am not certain why I find it so difficult to do so.
+I still have yet to do this, and I am not certain why I find it so difficult to do.
 I need to actually understand what I'm doing by for ex. research and looking up tutorials like I always do, as well as actually coding rather than simply following sets of steps from programming tutorials.
-Improving my motivation will also affect this, which will make it easier for me to ask my peers/lecturers for help rather than shying away and tackling it all myself.
+Improving my motivation will also affect this, which will make it easier for me to ask for help rather than shying away and tackling it all myself.

 ### Team communication:
 My team communication needs improvement, specifically for our game group project where I need to be more engaged in our discussions.
 I want to be able to provide different ideas and my opinions in team discussions, rather than depending on ideas already mentioned.
 I feel my team communication has improved slightly towards the end of the semester, although more can be done.
+I'm not sure what more I can do to improve this other than to simply engage myself more and just **do it**.